 Your employees want to be able to share and access information as easily and pain-free as possible, as well as stay connected with colleagues.
-A successful Intranet is the heart of your healthcare organization, and the number one resource for your employees.
+A successful Intranet is the heart of your healthcare organization and the number one resource for your employees.
 It’s clean, intuitive, up-to-date, and a place your employees will go to over-and-over again to stay on top of everything they need.
-From sharing team updates, to working on cross-functional projects to doing day-to-day work, the Intranet is a key tool in creating a successful and transparent culture.
+From sharing team updates to working on cross-functional projects to doing day-to-day work, an Intranet is a key tool in creating a successful and transparent culture.

 In the day and age of having anything we want to know just a click or google search away, it’s important to have a tool in your organization that mimics the digital environment your employees are used to and keeps them connected and productive.
 Here are 5 benefits to having and using an Intranet in the workplace.